 Case Cause/Remedy The power doesn't come on Is the power cord connected and plugged in correctly? (p.
 8) The button doesn't work Is the panel locked? (p.
 28) Turn the power off, then back on.
-Is the volume level of the HP-2 turned all the way down? (p.
+Is the volume level of the MP-60 turned all the way down? (p.
 9) No sound is heard Are headphones plugged in? (p.
 8) Has a plug remained connected to the Phones jack?
-When headphones are connected, the keyboard's speaker stops playing.
+When headphones are connected, the key- board's speaker stops playing.
 Is Local Off selected?
 When Local Control is set to OFF, no sound is produced by playing the keyboard.
 Set Local Control to "ON" (p.
 31).
-No second is because Have all devices been switched on?
-No sound is heard (when a MIDI instru- Are the MIDI cables connected correctly? ment is connected) Does the MIDI channel match the connected instrument? (p.
-31) Sounds are heard Is the HP-2 in Dual play? (p.
-12) twice (doubled) when the keyboard is played When the HP-2 is connected to an external sequencer, set it to the Local OFF mode (p.
+No sound is heard Have all devices been switched on? (when a MIDI in- Are the MIDI cables connected correctly? strument is con- nected) Does the MIDI channel match the connected instrument? (p.
+31) Sounds are heard Is the MP-60 in Dual play? (p.
+12) twice (doubled) when the keyboard is played When the MP-60 is connected to an external sequencer, set it to the Local OFF mode (p.
 31).
 Alternatively, the sequencer could be set so its MIDI Thru feature is OFF.
-The tone has If you use Dual play or Split play with a Tone button for which tone number 3 or 4 is selected, tone number 1 will be selected for that Tone button (p.
-11). changed in the Split or Dual play Some tones assign the tone that had been selected before you pressed the [Split] button to the left hand area of the keyboard.
-Please refer to "Tone List" (p.
+The tone has If you use Dual play or Split play with a TONE SELECT button for which tone number 3 is se- lected, tone number 1 will be selected for that TONE SELECT button (p.
+11). changed in the Split or Dual play Some tones assign the tone that had been se- lected before you pressed the [SPLIT] button to the left hand area of the keyboard.
+Please re- fer to "Tone List" (p.
 34).
 Is the panel locked? (p.
 28) Turn the power off, then back on.
-Tone doesn't change Are the indicators for the [ (Metronome)] and [Beat] buttons flashing?
+Tone doesn't change Are the indicators for the [ON/OFF] and [BEAT] buttons flashing?
 Setting of functions is in progress.
-Press the [ (Metronome)] or [Beat] button to exit function mode (p.
+Press the [ON/OFF] or [BEAT] button to exit function mode (p.
 26, p.
 30).
-Not all played notes are sounded The maximum number of notes that the HP-2 can play simultaneously is 64.
-Frequent use of the damper pedal when playing along with a song may result in performance data with too many notes, causing some notes to drop out.
+Not all played notes are sounded The maximum number of notes that the MP- 60 can play simultaneously is 64.
+Frequent use of the damper pedal when play- ing along with a song may result in perfor- mance data with too many notes, causing some notes to drop out.